 Mineral salts have long been used as deodorants, and it is believed they work by inhibiting the growth of bacteria that create body odor.
 However, most are made from potassium aluminum sulfate (potassium alum for short) or ammonium alum, which are both forms of aluminum.
 Although proponents of potassium/ammonium alum say that the aluminum molecules are too large to be absorbed through skin, there doesn’t seem to be any evidence that definitely proves that to be true.
 I’ve shared with you before why I avoid aluminum-containing deodorants, so obviously most mineral-salt deodorants are not an option I’ll consider.

-Magnesium chloride, on the other hand, is a natural salt of magnesium that most of us struggle to get enough of. (source) As I mention in this post, it fuels about 300 biochemical reactions in the body, including energy production at a cellular level.
+Magnesium chloride, on the other hand, is a highly bioavailable form of magnesium that most of us struggle to get enough of. (source) As I mention in this post, it fuels about 300 biochemical reactions in the body, including energy production at a cellular level.
 It helps to relax achy muscles, mitigate the effects of stress, calm the mind by supporting the production of the neurotransmitter GABA, support restful sleep and more.

 That’s not to say that this recipe will work for everyone.
 As I mentioned at the top of this post, some do better with recipes that include baking soda and some do better with sensitive skin formulas.